 Participants are expected to attend the full programme.

-This programme is supported by our Virtual Learning Environment and requires a minimum of either Internet Explorer 7 or Firefox 3.
+This programme is supported by our Virtual Learning Environment and requires a minimum of either Google Chrome 30, Mozilla Firefox 25, Apple Safari 5 or Microsoft Internet Explorer 9.
 Other browsers are compatible but prior testing must be undertaken.